 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-The property has been altered and extended to form its current configuration.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+It is assumed that all necessary Local Authority and other consents have been obtained for the formation of the property and that the appropriate documentation, including Building Warrants and Completion Certificates issued.